EveryOneIsGross/tehSIMS/README.md

 ## TODO:

     ✅ Added basic logic from original game based on needs and advertising items.

     ✅ Program runs and Sim retains knowledge of their day.

     ✅ Added conversation history with sentiment recorded for future use

-❌ caching and keyword extraction WIP
+    ❌ Caching and keyword extraction WIP

     ❌ Create a gradio interface that also tracks what the sim is doing using my gif_avatar method.

 ## Installation and Setup